TechnologyClassroom/SetupNotes/programs/argos-translate.md

 ### Removing a pair through the CLI

-Remove the Turkish to English pair: `argospm install translate-tr_en`
+Remove the Turkish to English pair: `argospm remove translate-tr_en`

 Optionally, you could remove all language pairs using BASH if you need to free space fast.